-Administrative sanctions are provided for violating those rules, as well as criminal dispositions in the Criminal Code concerning serious offences committed by civil servants, and the national jurisdiction work to prevent and sanction any behaviour or actions going against the basic principles of the public administration.
+Administrative sanctions are provided for violating those rules, by the Qualified Act No. 8/2004 on the Police, modified by law 2/2017 in March 2017, as well as criminal dispositions in the Criminal Code concerning serious offences committed by civil servants, and the national jurisdiction work to prevent and sanction any behaviour or actions going against the basic principles of the public administration.

-4.5 How does your State ensure that its defense policy and doctrine are consistent with international law?
+4.5 How does your State ensure that its defence policy and doctrine are consistent with international law?

-As already said, the Principality of Andorra has no armed forces, and therefore has neither national defense policy nor doctrine.
+As already said, the Principality of Andorra has no armed forces, and therefore has neither national defence policy nor doctrine.
 However, in relation to the principles of the Police Force, the law establishes the following: